ATOMNFT/ESP32-S2-Mini-Marauder-Build/README.md

 <hr>

 ## STL files
-<b>These are files used to build the case for this project.
-You can grab them here in the repo or from <a href=https://www.printables.com/model/847246-esp32-s2-mini-case>Printables</a>
+<b>The files used to build the case for this project are in the repo above or you can grab them from <a href=https://www.printables.com/model/847246-esp32-s2-mini-case>Printables</a>

 <br>
 <hr>